-&lt;sup>15 Examples of such services may include appraisal, valuation, and actuarial services performed for tax planning or tax compliance, estate and gift taxation, and divorce proceedings.
+24 Examples of such services may include appraisal, valuation, and actuarial services performed for tax planning or tax compliance, estate and gift taxation, and divorce proceedings.
 [Footnote added, effective December 31, 2003, by the Professional Ethics Executive Committee.
 Footnote renumbered by the Professional Ethics Executive Committee, July 2004.
 Footnote subsequently renumbered by the revision of interpretation 101-1, April 2006.
-Footnote subsequently renumbered by the Professional Ethics Executive Committee, February and July 2007.]
+Footnote subsequently renumbered by the Professional Ethics Executive Committee, February and July 2007.
+Footnote subsequently renumbered by the revision of interpretation 101-1, March 2010.]

-&lt;sup>16 The definitions of the specific services identified in this interpretation are solely for purposes of this interpretation and are not intended to be used for any other purpose.
+25 The definitions of the specific services identified in this interpretation are solely for purposes of this interpretation and are not intended to be used for any other purpose.
 [Footnote added, effective February 28, 2007, by the Professional Ethics Executive Committee.
-Footnote renumbered by the Professional Ethics Executive Committee, July 2007.]
+Footnote renumbered by the Professional Ethics Executive Committee, July 2007.
+Footnote subsequently renumbered by the revision of interpretation 101-1, March 2010.]

 a.
-Expert witness services are those litigation services where a member is engaged to render an opinion before a trier of fact as to the matter(s) in dispute based on the member's expertise, rather than his or her direct knowledge of the disputed facts or events.
+Expert witness services26 are those litigation services where a member is engaged to render an opinion before a trier of fact as to the matter(s) in dispute based on the member's expertise, rather than his or her direct knowledge of the disputed facts or events.

-Expert witness services create the appearance that a member is advocating or promoting a client's position.
-Accordingly, if a member conditionally or unconditionally agrees to provide expert witness testimony for a client, independence would be considered to be impaired.
+Expert witness services create the appearance that a member is advocating or promoting a client's position.27 Accordingly, if a member conditionally or unconditionally agrees to provide expert witness testimony for a client,28 independence would be considered to be impaired.